 Won't there be an awful lot of semi-trucks?

-Yes -- over 800 per day when all five warehouses are built!
+Yes -- nearly 800 per day when all five warehouses are built!
 We pulled this information from traffic impact analysis reports filed with the city of Federal Way by IRG's own consultants, as part of the land-use applications.

 The main accesses to these warehouses will be via Highway 18/Weyerhaeuser Way and Interstate 5/South 320th Street.
 As anyone who lives in and around Federal Way has experienced, both of these major routes are already congested and back up during the morning and afternoon/evening commutes.